Nexmo/station/_tutorials/client-sdk-js-receive-calls.md

 In this guide, you'll learn how to forward an incoming phone call from a Nexmo phone number, to an in-app user by implementing a webhook and linking that to a Nexmo application.

 You will create a simple app to receive a call.
 The app will automatically log in a user called Jane.
-After logging in, Jane is able to receive a call and perform actions such as answer, decline or hangup.
+After logging in, Jane is able to receive a call and perform actions such as answer, reject or hangup.

 ## Nexmo Concepts